thompson-dean/Aztec-Brides-Website/TO DO.md

 TO DO:
 5) Make AJAX style website so that music plays throughout the page
-6) Update the merch page - link to shopify or something?
-7) Make the "Socials" button also slide down, while maintaining the top margin of the overall menu when active
+7) Fix the socials button on the mobile dropdown menu